Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Introduction

 \section{Introduction}

-Controlling the dynamics of complex systems, such as predicting how fluid flows evolve around an obstacle, how neural activity responds to therapeutic stimulation, or how facial expressions change over time, requires generative models whose latent spaces faithfully capture trajectories and support controlled traversal.
-Despite diffusion models' success in generative modeling, a fundamental limitation remains: their latent spaces are not organized for such complex processes, leaving no principled way to traverse temporal or condition-dependent changes.
-Addressing this gap is crucial for applications where control is as important as fidelity.
+Controlling the generation of complex system dynamics, such as fluid flows around an obstacle, neural responses to therapeutic stimulation, or evolving facial expressions, requires generative models whose latent spaces have a geometry that captures trajectories and allows movement along time and other system variables in a principled way.
+Despite the success of diffusion models in generative modeling, a fundamental limitation remains: their latent spaces are not explicitly organized to represent temporal or other auxiliary-variable–dependent structure, leaving no principled mechanism for traversing complex dynamics.
+Addressing this gap is crucial for applications where controllability is as important as fidelity.

 Diffusion models provide unmatched fidelity, stable training, and reliable inversion \citep{ho2020denoising, dhariwal2021diffusion, rombach2022high, mokady2023null}.
-Yet their latents are not dynamics-aware: linear interpolations often produce implausible intermediate states \citep{wang2023interpolating, hahm2024isometric}, and conditioning mechanisms such as ControlNet or InstructPix2Pix \citep{zhang2023adding, brooks2023instructpix2pix} guide samples but do not yield consistent traversal directions across time or conditions.
-As we show in Section~\ref{results}, these limitations result in blurry or entangled transitions when interpolating fluid dynamics trajectories and inconsistent progression in neural recordings and facial expressions (Figs.~\ref{fig:spline-vs-baseline}).
+Yet their latents are not dynamics-aware: linear interpolations often produce implausible intermediate states \citep{wang2023interpolatingimagesdiffusionmodels, hahm2024isometric}, and existing mechanisms that incorporate auxiliary information such as ControlNet or InstructPix2Pix \citep{zhang2023adding, brooks2023instructpix2pix} guide samples but do not yield consistent traversal directions across time or other variables.
+As shown in Sec.~\ref{results}, this result in blurry or entangled transitions when interpolating fluid dynamics trajectories and inconsistent progression in neural recordings and facial expressions (Fig.~\ref{fig:spline-vs-baseline}).

 Recent advances attempt to address this challenge.
-Geometry-preserving traversals \citep{wang2023interpolating, hahm2024isometric}, physics-informed priors \citep{shu2023physics}, and video diffusion models such as MCVD \citep{voleti2022mcvd}, Imagen Video \citep{ho2022imagen}, and Make-A-Video \citep{singer2022make} improve interpolation or temporal realism, but they do not organize diffusion latents for controllable dynamics.
-The missing piece is a general recipe for dynamics-aware diffusion: a way to align latent geometry with system variables while preserving generative fidelity.
-Our experiments confirm that geometry-preserving and conditioning-based methods still fail to yield smooth or interpretable traversal of dynamics across domains.
+Geometry-preserving traversals \citep{hahm2024isometric}, physics-informed priors \citep{shu2023physics}, and video diffusion models such as MCVD \citep{voleti2022mcvd}, Imagen Video \citep{ho2022imagen}, and Make-A-Video \citep{singer2022make} improve interpolation or temporal realism, but they do not organize diffusion latents for controllable dynamics.
+The missing piece is a general recipe for dynamics-aware diffusion: a way to align latent geometry with system variables while preserving the generative fidelity of diffusion models.